vortexmakes/RKH/doc/readme.txt

 		in the application directory.

 \li (2) The "myevt.h" header file contains the declarations of triggering
-		events and branch guards shared among the components of the application.
+		events shared among the components of the application.
 This header file is located in the application directory.